libra2org/libra2-core/libra2-move/framework/libra2-framework/tests/compiler-v2-doc/jwks.md

 ## Struct `UnsupportedJWK`

-An JWK variant that represents the JWKs which were observed but not yet supported by Aptos.
+An JWK variant that represents the JWKs which were observed but not yet supported by Libra2.
 Observing <code><a href="jwks.md#0x1_jwks_UnsupportedJWK">UnsupportedJWK</a></code>s means the providers adopted a new key type/format, and the system should be updated.